Summary

 Every phase of building construction and tenant improvements requires a separate permit process and inspection for every completed component, and multiple fees are charged.

-Wastewater Discharge Permit-Connection: The sewer system must exist or be established, and high volumes or unusual wastewater content require a permit with a fee.
+Wastewater Discharge Permit Connection: The sewer system must exist or be established, and high volumes or unusual wastewater content require a permit, accompanied by a corresponding fee.

 https://www.epa.gov/npdes/npdes-permit-basics